Kubsonix/workshops-master/README.md

 15. On user profile list 5 last user's reviews with formated date (dd-mm-yy).

-16. Fill `seeds.rb` with 5 accounts for user and one admin account to login and example category with products and reviews.
+16. [OK] Fill `seeds.rb` with 5 accounts for user and one admin account to login and example category with products and reviews.

 17. Make sure your project is available on Heroku with **seeds data**.